The Greatest Wealth Creation Idea of All Time

 But it hasn’t been the best one.

-This is why The Oxford Club concentrates on identifying undervalued companies rather than spinning tales of gloom and recommending a dominant position in precious metals.
+This is why we concentrate on identifying undervalued companies rather than spinning tales of gloom and recommending a dominant position in precious metals.

 Yes, past performance is no guarantee of future results.
 But as Mark Twain famously said, “History doesn’t repeat itself, but it does rhyme.”